 Marguerita (Margie) Lazar is a Senior Teaching Fellow in the School of Physical Education, Sport and Exercise Sciences.
 I am the Course Coordinator for our new practicum paper and have a particular interest in furthering the academic success and support for Pacifica students.

 You can reach me via email or phone.
 I look forward to meeting you soon.

-Talofa lava, my name is Daryl Schwenke and I am an Assoc Prof within the department of physiology and have established an exciting line of biomedical research into cardiovascular disease in Pasifika.
+Talofa lava, my name is Daryl Schwenke and I am a Professor within the department of physiology and have established an exciting line of biomedical research into cardiovascular disease in Pasifika.

 Hello students, I am one of the PI Liaisons in the Department of Physiology.
 I am a Teaching Fellow, so am lucky to spend the majority of my time teaching students: the students of this university are the number one priority for me, and I take my responsibilities for assisting you through your studies very seriously.

 I teach into the HUBS papers and 200-Level Physiology labs.
 I am happy to help with both content and non-academic enquiries, or will help connect you to the right people if I am unable to assist.
 I believe it is important to accept all questions in the manner in which they are asked, so you can ask me anything and, even if it’s something I can answer easily, I will think better of you because you had the guts to ask.